 After the meeting, additional information was added based on discussion at the meeting.
-A press release announcing the completion of the plan was then published in the Mitchell Daily Republic, and the plan was made available for review and comment at the emergency management office and on the Davison County and Planning & Development District III website.
+A press release announcing the completion of the plan was then published in the Mitchell Daily Republic, and the plan was made available for review and comment at the emergency management office and on the Davison County and Planning & Development District III websites.
+After the review period, the plan was submitted to the South Dakota Office of Emergency Management.